-Instruction in the steps to remodeling a kitchen or the designing of a kitchen in a new home.
-Materials used in kitchen design from wallcoverings to laminates are reviewed.
-Included in the discussion are how to work with a kitchen design consultant and the costs involved.
+Instruction in the steps to remodeling a kitchen or designing a kitchen in a new home.
+Materials used in kitchen design, from wallcoverings to laminates, are reviewed.
+The discussion includes how to work with a kitchen design consultant and the costs involved.